-Jessica Mixon is a Creole belle born and raised in New Orleans, Louisiana.
+Jessica Mixon (she/her) is a Creole belle born and raised in New Orleans, Louisiana.
 Growing up in the Big Easy, Jessica was enriched in the art and culture of the city at a very young age.
 Throughout her elementary school days, she looked forward to participating in plays and recitals during the school year.
-When she was not participating in arts-related extra-curricular activities, she participated in sports.
+When she was not participating arts-related extra-curricular activities, she played sports.
 Jessica also grew up with two pianos in her household and took that to her advantage to learn how to play the piano by ear.
 Unfortunately, at the age of thirteen, Hurricane Katrina damaged her home and destroyed both pianos, but the skills and musical attributes she acquired from the instruments have not been forgotten.

 Jessica caught the musical theater bug unexpectedly when she was cast as a replacement for the role of the “Queen” in Crescent City Lights Youth Theater’s production of The Dream on Royal Street in 2006.
 Her life was forever changed when she met the original Grammy-award winning composer of the musical, Alan Menken, who came down to New Orleans to see the show during the run.
 From that point on, her love for the stage was set in stone.
 Jessica went on to attend St. Mary’s Dominican High School and quickly became an active thespian in the school musicals, drama club, and assemblies.
 In addition, she continued to perform in theatrical productions throughout the New Orleans area outside of school.